-In November 2002 the FASB issued Interpretation No. 45, Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others ("FIN No. 45").
+In November 2002 the FASB issued Interpretation ("FIN) No. 45, Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others.
 FIN No. 45 clarifies and expands on existing disclosure requirements for guarantees, including loan guarantees.
 It also would require that, at the inception of a guarantee, the Company must recognize a liability for the fair value of its obligation under that guarantee.
 The initial fair value recognition and measurement provisions will be applied on a prospective basis to certain guarantees issued or modified after December 31, 2002.
 The disclosure provisions are effective for financial statements of periods ending after December 15, 2002.
-The initial adoption of FIN No. 45 did not have a material impact on the Condensed Consolidated Statements of Income.
+The initial adoption of FIN No. 45 did not have a material impact on the Condensed Consolidated Statements of Income for the three- and six-months ended June 30, 2003.